yagpdb-cc/yagpdb-cc/giveaway/basic/README.md

 1) **giveaway start \<Time\> [Prize]**

-    Use : To start a new giveaway.
+    Use: To start a new giveaway.

     * **\<Time\>**  It is specified as the amount of time after which giveaway winners will be announced or how long giveaway will be active.
                     Format is (num)y(num)mo(num)w(num)d(num)h(num)m(num)s.